PeilinzhongZ/Go-Dapp-Auction/README.md

 2. Post price for specific auction to miner.
     - Parse the post request send by Bidder into BidInfo.
     - Create BidDetail by add parameter BidderID (Port number), then send BidDetail to Node on PeerList.
+	- Add part of the info of this bid into Bidder's bid list

 ### Each Node
 - Receive the bid send by Bidder, and Forward to others in its Peerlist.